unite-cms/unite-cms/README.md

     bin/console unite:user:create

-If you want to use the PHP development server execute:
+If you want to use the Symfony development server execute:

     bin/console serve:run

-To run unite cms content in production mode, execute:
+### Install unite cms for production

+Before installing unite cms for production, make sure that all environment variables, defined in .env.dist are set.

+    composer create-project unite-cms/standard unitecms --stability dev --no-dev --no-scripts

+    cd unitecms

-    bin/console assets:install
+    bin/console assets:install --env=prod
     bin/console doctrine:schema:update --force --env=prod
     bin/console cache:clear --env=prod

 ## Development

+If you want to contribute to unite cms, clone this repository, it includes all core bundles under src/Bundle/.

     git clone git@github.com:unite-cms/unite-cms.git
     composer install

 ## Testing

 unite cms and all it's bundles uses unit and functional tests by using the PHPUnit framework.
-To run integration tests,
-execute:
+Execute:

     phpunit

-in the root dir.
-Slow tests, that simulate HTTP requests for example are grouped in the "*slow*" group.
+in root dir.
+Slow tests (that simulate HTTP requests for example) are grouped in the "*slow*" group.
 Therefore you can get a much faster response if you run this group at the end.

     phpunit --exclude-group slow
     phpunit --group slow

-Tests for each bundle can be executed from the root directory of each unite cms core bundle.

 ## Architecture